s3nthilg0pal/PanCourier/Readme.md

 Assuming all the parcel dimensions are fall into a valid size.

 ### Product Option
-Added a internal type that holds the information about parcel basecost, weight limit, weight surcharge for easy lookup
+Added a internal type that holds the information about parcel basecost, weight limit, weight surcharge for easy lookup.
+In real world, assuming this data will be stored in a database.

 ### Test
 Some of the test are written with the help of AI